nearit/Xamarin-SDK/docs/ios/setup-notifications.md

 ## Notification Setup (iOS)

 This setup allows NearIT to show notifications automatically.<br>
-When an user taps on a notification, an "**handleNearContent**" method will be called to let you manage in-app content presentation.

 ### iOS10+
 If your app is closed or in background, a system notification will be added to the Notification Center.